bhimsen92/url-shortener/README.md

 Application makes use of partition techniques made available in postgres:12 release.
 Right now it partitions the `urls` table by hash and distributes this into 2 shards.
 In my opinion partition by hash does not seem to help in the long run.
 May be there is a way to readjust the shards when we add more db instances.
 If no such provision exists then we may have to create 100s machines upfront to support the partition by hash.

 Other way would be to logically shard the tables and scale it when the need arises.
 This has to be handled at the application level in my opinion as we have to maintain the shard metadata somewhere.
 I don't know how to achieve this at the moment.
-I will update the repo when understand how this can be achieved in the future.
+I will update the repo when I understand how this can be achieved in the future.

 Steps for setting up postgres can be found [here](scripts/db_urls.sql)